constantinoplelab/published/ofc_glm/README.md

 This is the code used in [Hocker D, Brody CD, Savin C, Constantinople CM.
 Subpopulations of neurons in lOFC encode previous and current rewards at time of choice. eLife 2021;10:e70129](https://elifesciences.org/articles/70129)

-The analysis in this work was based on two primary sets of analysis: 1) building and fitting a generalized linear model to lOFC responses and 2) performing clustering on lOFC neural data to understand the population-level organization of neural responses.
+The analysis in this work was based on two primary sets of analysis:
+1) building and fitting a generalized linear model to lOFC responses
+2) performing clustering on lOFC neural data to understand the population-level organization of neural responses.

 1. GLM.
 The general workflow of the code is the following
 	- to first load in behavioral and neural data and build a design matrix based on the behavioral data